FREQUENTLY ASKED QUESTIONS

 Q. Are there a certain number of hours of employment required for re-certification?

 A. Yes.
-Currently, CNAs must perform 64 hours of nursing-related services for pay in a two-year certification period, in order to get their certifications renewed.
-CNAs who fail to work at least 64 hours in two years must re-train and re-test or just re-test to again become certified in the State of Delaware.
+Currently, CNAs must perform at least 64 hours of nursing-related services for pay under the supervision of a licensed nurse or physician in a 24-month certification period, in order to get their certifications renewed.
+CNAs who fail to work at least 64 hours in a 24-month certification period must re-train and re-test or just re-test to again become certified in the State of Delaware.

-Q. Are there a certain number of hours of in-service training required for re-certification?
+Q. Are there a certain number of hours of continuing education required for re-certification?

 Q. What is the cost for certification renewal?

-A. There is no charge for certification renewal.
+A. There is a $25 fee for certification renewal.

 Q. Can a CNA who is trained and certified outside of the State of Delaware work in Delaware without a Delaware certificate?